Shane McLoughlin: AFC Wimbledon

 On 31 January 2019, McLoughlin joined AFC Wimbledon in a free transfer on an 18-month deal.
 He made his debut for the club 12 days later in a 1–0 win away at Walsall.
 He scored his first senior career goal on 9 March 2019 in a 2–0 home victory over Doncaster Rovers.

 In June 2020, Wimbledon exercised the option on the midfielder's contract to keep him at the club for at least a further year.
 Manager Glyn Hodges praised McLoughlin upon his signing: "Shane can play in a number of positions, and he's getting better and better.
 He's still young and hungry to keep on improving, so we are delighted we've got him."

 McLoughlin departed the club in May 2021.

 Morecambe

-On 13 July 2021, The Shrimps confirmed McLoughlin had joined for the 2021/22 season, on a one year deal.
+On 13 July 2021 Morecambe confirmed that McLoughlin had joined for the 2021-22 season on a one-year contract.

 Salford City

-In January 2023, McLoughlin signed for EFL League Two team Salford City.
+In January 2023, McLoughlin signed for EFL League Two team Salford City on a reported 18 month contract.
+However, in May 2023 Salford confirmed that McLaughlin would be released at the end of the 2022-23 season.

+Newport County

+On 10 July 2023 McLoughlin joined Newport County on a two-year contract.
+He made his debut for Newport on 5 August 2023 in the starting line-up against Accrington Stanley.
+McLoughlin scored his first goal for Newport on 16 September 2023 in the 1–1 EFL League Two draw against Barrow.
+He was offered a contract extension by Newport at the end of the 2024-25 season but he chose to move on.

+Cambridge United

+On 29 July 2025, McLoughlin joined League Two side Cambridge United on a one-year deal.